Skip to main content

 BHRT is hormone therapy that uses hormones with the same molecular structure as those your body makes, such as 17-beta estradiol, micronized progesterone, and testosterone.
 It is delivered as patches, creams, gels, injections, or pills, and it is monitored with regular lab work.

-Bioidentical hormones generally have a more favorable safety profile than older synthetic options like Premarin and Provera, especially when delivered through the skin.
+Bioidentical hormones generally have a more favorable safety profile than older synthetic options like Premarin and Provera, particularly when delivered through the skin.
 Transdermal estradiol does not raise clot risk the way oral estrogen does.
 We still screen each patient before starting therapy.

 Hormone pellets can be safe for the right patient, but they have a key drawback: once inserted, the dose cannot be adjusted for months.
 We prefer transdermal estradiol and oral micronized progesterone because we can adjust quickly if side effects appear.